About the Frantz Fund

 How It Works

 Clients who meet low-income guidelines may apply for services at one of our participating St. Joseph County vets.
-All spay and neuter surgeries are performed at the Pet Refuge ABC Clinic in Granger.
-The fund offers up to $200 in assistance per year for each pet, with a limit of two pets per client.

 Board of Directors